What are the connotations of "be'Mispar Shanim Achar ha'Yovel Tarbeh Miknaso ... "?

-If, as the Chachamim have taught (in Bava Metzi'a, 56a), Karka (land) is not subject to Ona'ah, how will we explain the current Pesukim?
+If, as the Chachamim have said (in Bava Metzi'a, 56a), Karka is not subject to Ona'ah, how will we explain the current Pesukim?

-Why does the Torah reckon the years "after the Yovel" and not from the Yovel itself?
+Why does the Torah reckon the years "after the Yovel" and not the Yovel year itself?

-Seforno: Because it is unwise to purchase a field in the Yovel itself, when the owner may return and retrieve it before the purchaser has derived any benefit from it.
+Seforno: Because it is unwise to purchase a field in the Yovel itself, when the seller may return and retrieve it before the purchaser has had a chance to derive any benefit from it.

 What are the connotations of "be'Mispar Sh'nei Tevu'os Yimkor lach"?

-Rashi #2 and Ramban #2 (citing Erchin, 29b): The Pasuk is teaching us that the owner is not permitted to redeem his field from the purchaser before two years - even if the field yields three years' produce during that time.
+Rashi #2 (citing Erchin, 29b): It means that the seller is not permitted to redeem his field from the purchaser before two years - even if the field yields three years' produce during that time.

-Rashi: And that consequently, if the seller charges a higher price than the few years leading to the Yovel, the seller is guilty of Ona'ah, whereas if the purchaser offers to pay a lower price than the many years until the Yovel, then he has transgressed the La'av of Ona'ah.
+Rashi: And that consequently, if the seller charges more than its value for the few years until Yovel, or the purchaser pays less than its value for the many years until Yovel, he has transgressed the La'av of Ona'ah.

-Seforno: As is the Din with regard to someone who rents a field
+Seforno: As is the Din of someone who rents a field.